 He looks out to the palm groves at the edge of the courtyard.
 Shadows move imperceptibly across hot stone.

-Then Hamad returns, bringing a tin bowl brimming with white froth.
-Asma and Amna, Ali’s teenage daughters, remain inscrutable behind outsized sunglasses, but Khoula, Ali’s wife, is smiling.
+Then Abdullah returns, bringing a tin bowl brimming with white froth.
 From similarly open-hearted encounters across Arabia I know the taste of camel’s milk, fresh from the udder.
 Warm, sweet and refreshing, it is deliciously clean on the tongue.
 The mark of a man here is how he treats his guests.
-Ali leans over and encourages me to take a date.
+Hasan leans over and encourages me to take a date.

 In other countries, food is a motivation for interaction.
 In the Arab world, hospitality is the motivation, and food simply the expression.